toivoh/julia-kernels/README.md

-julia-kernels v0.0
+julia-kernels v0.1
 ==================
 Toivo Henningsson

 This is a small suite of tools aimed at being able to write kernels in Julia, which could be executed on the CPU, or as GPU kernels.
-The current version has a Julia backend, speed seems to be on the same order of magnitude as hand coded for loops.
+The current version has a simple Julia backend, speed seems to be somewhat slower than a handcoded kernel.

 Usage
 -----

 The currently supported syntax is

-    @kernel 2 begin
+    @kernel let
         A = B.*C + D
-        dest1[] = A
+        dest1[...] = A
-        dest2[] = A + C
+        dest2[...] = A + C
     end

 which would be roughly equivalent to

+    let
         A = B.*C + D
         dest1[:,:] = A
         dest2[:,:] = A + C
+    end

 if `A, B, C, D` are 2d `Arrays` of the same size.
-One difference is that the intermediate variable `A` is not exported from the `@kernel` block.
+One difference is that the value of the `@kernel let` block is `nothing`.
-The first parameter to `@kernel` (`2` in this example) specifies the number of dimensions -- it should go away soon!
+(Plan: allow to specify a value/value tuple) as last expression)

-The idea is to implement a subset of Julia which can be easily converted into a kernel.
-(Though the syntax is so far slightly different, eg `dest[]` instead of `dest[:,:]`)
+The idea is to implement a subset of Julia that can be easily converted into a kernel.
-The front end that produces raw kernel code from the argument to `@kernel` might conceivable also be useful for creating raw kernel code from other kinds of sources, which can then be handed to a back end.

-Example: `test_kernels.jl`
+(Though the syntax is slightly different so far, eg `dest[...]` instead of `dest[:,:]`)

 Under the hood
 --------------